‘Bait’ nail appears to replace missing Healdsburg hammer

 A jokester drove a large metal nail etched with the word “bait” into the ground near the Healdsburg Community Center, where a massive hammer vanished two weeks ago.

-Healdsburg officials don’t know who created or installed the roughly 3-foot nail on the front lawn of the community center, which had on temporary display the 800-pound hammer sculpture until its disappearance earlier this month under similarly mysterious circumstances.
+Healdsburg officials don’t know who created or installed the 3-foot-tall nail on the front lawn of the community center, which had on temporary display the 800-pound hammer sculpture until its disappearance earlier this month under similarly mysterious circumstances.

 The nail appeared to have been place on the lawn over the weekend, said Rhea Borja, a city spokeswoman.